Anatomy of geometrical destabilization of inflation: Results

 In Ref.~\cite{Grocholski:2019mot}, it was hypothesized that the backreaction was mainly caused by the growth of amplitudes of perturbations of the field~$\chi$, which led to a geometrical suppression of the curvature term in the effective mass (\ref{eq:ms2_2}).
 This conclusion was obtained by following equations of motion for homogeneous fields, with initial conditions with the displacement of the field strength~$\chi$ from zero to a~value inferred from stochastic inflation considerations.

-Our numerical studies do not confirm this picture on the quantitative level.
+While this method captures the characteristic features of the field dynamics -- fast growth followed by oscillations around a slow-roll trajectory corresponding to partial equilibrium between geometrical effects and the pull of the potential -- our numerical studies do not confirm this picture on the finer, quantitative level.
 In Figure~\ref{fig:evo_epsilon} we show the evolution of the slow-roll parameter~$\epsilon_1$, superimposing the results of our lattice simulations (solid blue lines) with the approximate method of \cite{Grocholski:2019mot}.
-It is clearly visible that the backreaction effects become important much earlier than the approximate analysis suggests and this significantly reduces the effects of geometrical destabilization.
+It is clearly visible that the backreaction effects become important earlier than the approximate analysis suggests and that the effects of geometrical destabilization, already known to be tamed down by backreaction, are even weaker than anticipated by the approximate analysis.

 Similar conclusions can be drawn from the evolution of $\chi$.
-In Figure~\ref{fig:evo_chi}, we present standard deviation of this field strength, and compare it with the results obtained with the approximate method of \cite{Grocholski:2019mot}.
+In Figure~\ref{fig:evo_chi}, we present standard deviation $\sqrt{\langle(\chi - \langle \chi \rangle)^2\rangle}$ of this field strength\footnote{Strictly speaking, $\langle \chi \rangle$ should be equal to zero when averaged over the lattice volume and many realizations of simulations due to $Z_2$ symmetry of the considered model.
+For a single simulation, finite-volume effects lead to $0< \langle \chi \rangle^2\ll \langle \chi^2 \rangle$.}, and compare it with the results obtained with the approximate method of \cite{Grocholski:2019mot}.
 Comparing the standard deviation with the average field value, we note that in all cases the former is much larger than the latter, which may suggest the formation of patches in space, with values of $\chi$ differing in sign.
 Additionally, the approximate method underestimates the fluctuations growth at the early stages of the geometrical destabilization and overestimates the range of oscillations of those fluctuations.